betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 Given the current social justice climate in which we all operate, some readers may feel that inclusive language efforts are nowhere near enough to meet the moment and are really just a [distraction](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) from bigger issues.
 It's hard to argue with that.
 Nonetheless, others may feel like such efforts go way too far.
-While we can acknowledge both perspectives exist, it is worth considering that when we’re [accustomed](https://www.huffpost.com/entry/when-youre-accustomed-to-privilege_b_9460662) the status quo, the effort we're called to invest to be more inclusive may feel like oppression.
+While we can acknowledge both perspectives exist, it is worth considering that when we’re [accustomed](https://www.huffpost.com/entry/when-youre-accustomed-to-privilege_b_9460662) to the status quo, being called to invest effort to be more inclusive may feel like oppression.